"This incident made it worse because last year most of the returning fish were destined for the Upper Fraser watershed."

 The Tula Foundation also operates Hakai Magazine which publishes stories on "Coastal Science and Societies."

-The minimum amount required to go ahead with the second North Pacific Salmon Study this later winter of 2020 has been raised, according to Richard Beamish and Brian Riddell the co-organizers of these important expeditions.
+The $1.4 million required to go ahead with the second North Pacific Salmon Study was raised over this winter of 2020, according to Richard Beamish and Brian Riddell the co-organizers of these important science expeditions to discover the unknown factors in Pacific salmon winter feeding behaviour.

-"We have one Canadian vessel, called the Pacific Legacy, and we leave in March for 25 days for the Gulf of Alaska," says Beamish.
+"We have one Canadian vessel, called the Pacific Legacy, and we leave March 11 for 25 days for the Gulf of Alaska," says Beamish.

-It's a new, modern commercial trawler, he says, holding 12 scientists .
-The purpose follows last year with the goal of understanding more about the salmon's winter feeding grounds of the Gulf of Alaska, when the five species of salmon are widely dispersed over this huge body of water.
+It's a new, modern commercial trawler, he says, holding 12 scientists on this trip.
+The purpose follows last year's North Pacific salmon study expedition with the goal of understanding more about the salmon's winter feeding grounds of the Gulf of Alaska, when the five species of salmon are widely dispersed over this huge body of water.

 They are looking at the behaviour of the fish under these winter conditions, only the second time a comprehensive expedition of this kind has been conducted in the North Pacific in winter.
 The focus is to understand what regulates the abundance of salmon.
 The study is in the winter because this is the most stressful period ,in the year for salmon.
 This year, the very warm water, named ‘The Blob” has returned and the scientists will determine how this warming event affects salmon survival.
 "Is the food source for the salmon affected by the water temperatures, and in what ways?"
 Are the salmon forced to deeper water with less food?